samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 # Trainer Road Plan: Half Distance Triathlon Build - High Volume

+> Having established your fairly broad base of fitness, these Build blocks shift
+> your training emphasis slightly away from intensity and more toward moderate-
+> level suffering.
+The importance of tolerating this longer-term physiological &
+> psychological challenge without succumbing to the urge to ease up is now your
+> primary focus.

 ## Week 1

 > _Tuesday_ **Swim Base + VO2max + Speed Intervals (2750m)** Warm-Up 400m Easy,